 Do I need an air handler?
 The short answer: maybe.
 If your HVAC system is what’s known as a split air conditioner system, you will likely require the addition of an air handler.
 These types of systems are commonly required in warmer, more humid climates.
 A professional HVAC service provider can help you weigh the advantages of installing an air handler.

-Stiles Heating & Cooling, the leader in quality HVAC services in the Athens area since 1974, can help you determine whether an air handler is appropriate for your home’s needs and if so, which air handler will work best with your HVAC system.
+Stiles Heating, Cooling, & Plumbing, the leader in quality HVAC services in the Athens area since 1974, can help you determine whether an air handler is appropriate for your home’s needs and if so, which air handler will work best with your HVAC system.
 Our technicians are professional, knowledgeable and NATE-certified.